Dahkenangnon/PhpFromZero/README.md

 ## :warning: Attention

 :computer: You need Php 8 or uper to run this project.
-So if you're using Wamp or Xampp, please tutorials  for:

-:small_red_triangle: Wamp: <https://www.myonlineedu.com/blog/view/16/how-to-update-to-php-8-in-wamp-server-localhost>

-:small_red_triangle: Xampp: <https://php.tutorials24x7.com/blog/update-php-version-to-php-8-in-xampp-on-windows>

-:computer: Tutorial will be available at: <https://creative.epatriote.com/>
+:computer: This code is used to train new dev at (may be, you want to join us): <https://LaSyntax.com/>

 :computer: Use this template on your own risk

 :computer: If you want to use this in a real project, you may improve it as this can have many security or performance issues

-:computer: For any question, contact contact@epatriote.com ou join the discussion: <https://github.com/Dahkenangnon/PhpFromZero/discussions>
+:computer: For any question, contact dah.kenangnon@gmail.com ou join the discussion: <https://github.com/Dahkenangnon/PhpFromZero/discussions>

 ## :question: Try it in your computer